muchaimaryanne/LinkedIn-profile-summary-using-PowerBI/README.md

 # PowerBI
-Creating data visualizations using PowerBI
+Creating data visualizations for my personal LinkedIn profile using PowerBI to show a summary of my profile on a dashboard.

 ## Set up.
 Download PowerBI: [PowerBI](https://powerbi.microsoft.com/en-us/desktop/)